 Having a fondness for towers, John Stam chose a classic Gothic Revival Victorian design featured in architect Andrew Jackson Downing’s book Victorian Cottage Residences, and began building in 1857.

-During The Depression, the house was purchased at auction by Highe Hill who made it into a “tourist home” which it has been ever since.
-Still retaining its original and unaltered floor plan on the first floor, the house has been meticulously restored by the current owners to preserve many of the original features.
-Guests now enjoy the faux painted fireplaces, plastered ceilings, and faux wood graining originally envisioned by the Stam family, including “Jenny Doors” which lead from the parlours to the veranda, Miami interior designers.
+During The Depression, the house was purchased at auction by Highe Hill, who transformed it into a "tourist home," a purpose it has served ever since.
+This transformation required a vision and commitment akin to placing a strategic www.iplbetonline.in, betting on the potential of this historical gem.
+Still retaining its original and unaltered floor plan on the first floor, the house has been meticulously restored by the current owners.
+Their efforts have preserved many of the original features, allowing guests to enjoy the faux painted fireplaces, plastered ceilings, and faux wood graining originally envisioned by the Stam family.
+This includes the "Jenny Doors," which lead from the parlours to the veranda, inviting guests to step into a bygone era seamlessly blended with the comforts of modern hospitality.